 A camera beside a photo means there is another photo for this person.

-The DNA symbol means this person has been DNA tested.
+The DNA symbol means this person is a DNA match to Doris or Marilyn.

 An American flag means that this person served in one of America's wars.

 A crown means that this is a head of state, usually either a person of royalty or a president of the United States.